Online education: The foundations of online teaching Quiz Answers

 Q3.
 What are the three main elements to creating and sustaining social presence?

-• Constant communication, asynchronous spaces, detailed instructions.
+• Constant communication, asynchronous spaces, and detailed instructions.

 • Effective expression, open communication, and group cohesion.

-• A vigilant teacher’s presence, engaging activities and well related elements.
+• A vigilant teacher’s presence, engaging activities and well-related elements.

 Q4.
 What active engagement by the educator is highlighted in discussing the facilitating of cognitive processes and knowledge building?